Understanding Autoencoders with Information Theoretic Concepts: Introduction

 More recently, there has been a growing interest in understanding deep neural networks using information theory.
-Information theoretic learning (ITL) \cite{principe2010information} has already been successfully applied to machine learning as cost functions, but its role can be extended to create a framework to help design optimally deep learning architectures, as explained in this paper.
+Information theoretic learning (ITL) \cite{principe2010information} has been successfully applied to various machine learning applications by providing more robust cost or objective functions, but its role can be extended to create a framework to help optimally design deep learning architectures, as explained in this paper.
 Recently, Tishby proposed the \emph{Information Plane} (IP) as an alternative to understand the role of learning in deep architectures \cite{shwartz2017opening}.
 The use of information theoretic ideas is an excellent addition because Information Theory is essentially a theory of bounds \cite{mackay2003information}.
-Entropy and mutual information quantify properties of data and the results of functional transformations applied to data at a sufficient abstract level that can lead to optimal performance as illustrated by Stratonovich's three variational problems \cite{stratonovich1965value}.
-These recent works demonstrate the potential that various information theory concepts hold to open the ``black box" of deep neural networks.
+Entropy and mutual information quantify properties of data and the results of functional transformations applied to data at a sufficient abstract level that can lead to an optimal performance as illustrated by Stratonovich's three variational problems \cite{stratonovich1965value}.
+These recent works demonstrate the potential that various information theory concepts hold to open the ``black box" of DNNs.

 As an application we will concentrate on the design of stacked autoencoders (SAE), a fully unsupervised deep architecture.
-Autoencoders have a remarkable similarity with a transmission channel \cite{yu2017autoencoders} and so they are a very good choice to evaluate the appropriateness of using ITL in understanding the architectures and the dynamics of learning in DNNs.
+Autoencoders have a remarkable similarity with a transmission channel \cite{yu2017autoencoders} and so they are a good choice to evaluate the appropriateness of using ITL in understanding the architectures and the dynamics of learning in DNNs.
 We are interested in unveiling the role of the layer-wise mutual information during the autoencoder training phase, and investigating how its dynamics through learning relate to different information theoretic concepts (e.g., different data processing inequalities).
 We propose to do this for arbitrary topologies using empirical estimators of Renyi's mutual information, as explained in \cite{giraldo2015measures}.
-Moreover, we are also interested in how to use our observations to benefit the design and implementation of deep neural networks, such as optimizing the neural networks topology or training the neural networks in a feedforward greedy-layer manner, as an alternative to the standard backpropagation.
+Moreover, we are also interested in how to use our observations to benefit the design and implementation of DNNs, such as optimizing a neural network topology or training a neural network in a feedforward greedy-layer manner, as an alternative to the standard backpropagation.